-When plugged in, the laptop receives its power from the wall outlet and the battery in effect serves as a “Battery Backup Device”.
-Once modern laptop batteries reach their maximum charge level, they stop receiving “juice” from the charger.
+When plugged in, from the user’s perspective the laptop receives its power from the wall outlet and the battery in effect serves as a “Battery Backup Device”.

-That being said, there are a couple of things to consider:
+That being said, there are a few things you need to consider:

 1 – I strongly recommend that you keep your laptop’s charger plugged into either a high quality surge suppressor or battery backup unit in order to protect both the laptop and charger from power surges.